human-money/human-money/README.md

 Mason money is stable cryptocurrency built for everyone :heart:.

 # Goals

-  * Promote a positive culture around the currency based on optimism, empathy and open mindedness
   * Minimize (or eliminate) price volatility.
   * Minimize energy consumption required to keep the network secure
   * Create a payment process that is user friendly.
 (Payment addresses look like